Our business model for a future we believe in

 “We invest in women in prison, in the best materials in the world and in designing beautiful products that can create a new market.
-The more we sell, the more women we can employ, and the bigger change we can create”, says Veronica D’Souza, CEO and Founder.
+The more we sell, the more women we can employ, and the bigger the change we can create”, says Veronica D’Souza, CEO and Founder.

-How we operate in prison
+How we work in prisons

 We develop country-specific payment schemes that best fit conditions at hand, in order to ensure that each woman in our production is guaranteed the local living wage of the country we operate in as a minimum, as recommended by the ILO.
 Depending on her level of competence, responsibility and production quality, every woman has the opportunity to earn benefits on top of her base wage.
-The recently released Pulse of Fashion Industry Report drawn up by Global Fashion Agenda and the Boston Consulting Group refers to this system as fair living wage management.
+The recently released Pulse of Fashion Industry Report drawn up by the Global Fashion Agenda and the Boston Consulting Group refers to this system as fair living wage management.

 The women are recruited freely based on motivation and skills.
-Due to prison specific activities such as visitor’s hours and other events, our workers have shorter working days of 6 hours interspersed with planned and voluntary breaks.
+Due to prison specific activities such as visitor’s hours and other events, our workers have shorter working days of 4-6 hours interspersed with planned and voluntary breaks.
 They never work overtime.